USA Banner

 • Coordinating technology transfer across the U.S. DOT including research and implementation process analysis, process design, and communication support to OST’s Technology Transfer program

-• Supporting the design and implementation of the Strengthening Mobility and Revolutionizing Transportation (SMART) Grants Program, which aims to conduct demonstration projects focused on advanced smart community technologies and systems in order to improve transportation efficiency and safety.
+• Supporting the design and implementation of the Strengthening Mobility and Revolutionizing Transportation (SMART) Grants Program, which aims to conduct demonstration projects focused on advanced smart community technologies and systems in order to improve transportation efficiency and safety

 Our team of transportation research innovation experts consists of technology policy analysts, general engineers, operations research analysts, policy analysts, and contract specialists who work collaboratively to help transportation leaders invest in purpose-driven research and innovation to meet today’s challenges and modernize the transportation system of the future.